Richard Grayson (artist): Career

-Grayson was a founder member of the Basement Group(1979–1984) in Newcastle upon Tyne.
-The Basement group was an artists' collective that focused on experimental time based and performance art practices.
-It has been described as "unique in this country [the United Kingdom] in combining two functions: it is an 'exhibiting society' for a group of six artists working in time based media (mostly performance and video), and it has up to the present provided a venue for any performing artist wishing to present work [in Newcastle]."
+Grayson was a founder member of the Basement Group (1979–1984) in Newcastle upon Tyne.
+The Basement group was an artists' collective that focused on experimental time-based and performance art practices.
+It has been described as "unique in this country [the United Kingdom] in combining two functions: it is an 'exhibiting society' for a group of six artists working in time-based media (mostly performance and video), and it has up to the present provided a venue for any performing artist wishing to present work [in Newcastle]."

-Grayon's work has been exhibited at Matt's Gallery, London; SMART Project Space, Amsterdam; Art Unlimited at Art Basel 2005, Switzerland; Museum of Contemporary Art Australia; Artpace, San Antonio, Texas and included in the 17th Biennale of Sydney 2010, "THE BEAUTY OF DISTANCE: Songs of Survival in a Precarious Age" and ARSENALE 2012: The First Kiev International Biennale of Contemporary Art 2012, entitled "The Best of Times, The Worst of Times.
+Grayon's work has been exhibited at Matt's Gallery, London; SMART Project Space, Amsterdam; Art Unlimited at Art Basel 2005, Switzerland; Museum of Contemporary Art Australia; Artpace, San Antonio, Texas and included in the 17th Biennale of Sydney 2010, "THE BEAUTY OF DISTANCE: Songs of Survival in a Precarious Age" and ARSENALE 2012: The First Kyiv International Biennale of Contemporary Art 2012, entitled "The Best of Times, The Worst of Times.
 Rebirth and Apocalypse in Contemporary Art".